 We investigate this idea in the run-up to the 2024 French legislative election.
-This election came as a complete surprise: on June 9, 2024, the President of France decided to dissolve the country's lower chamber of parliament, the National Assembly, and called for snap elections, with the first round schedule on June 30 and the second round on July 7.32 The three-week campaign was highly polarized, in particular because several polls suggested that the far right could obtain a majority at the National Assembly, for the first time in the history of France's current institutional regime, the Fifth Republic.
-Many observed considered this episode to be the biggest political crisis in France in the past 70 years.
-We can therefore study a period where political discourse was highly salient and use qualitative interviews at a large scale to understand the motivations of voters and their heterogeneity across parties.
+This election came as a complete surprise: on June 9, 2024, the President of France decided to dissolve the country's lower chamber of parliament, the National Assembly, and called for snap elections, with the first round scheduled on June 30 and the second round on July 7.
+The decision to dissolve the National Assembly was motivated by the results of the 2024 European Parliament election in France.
+The far-right party, the National Rally, made substantial gains in that election, while the President's party, in the center, lost a significant number of seats.

+The three-week campaign was highly polarized, in particular because several polls suggested that the far right could obtain a majority at the National Assembly, for the first time in the history of France's current institutional regime, the Fifth Republic.
+Many observed considered this episode to be the most severe political crisis in France in the past 70 years.
+We can therefore study a period where political discourse was highly salient and use qualitative interviews at a large scale to understand the motivations of voters and their heterogeneity across political parties.